Scale decomposition in compressible turbulence: Inertial dynamics sec:inertialscalerange

-Despite the recognition of $\Lambda_\ell$'s importance in turbulent combustion and variable-density flows, to the best of our knowledge, the presence of baropycnal work has not been appreciated in literature on LES of compressible turbulence.
-In the LES community, this term has always been lumped with $\OL{P}_\ell\grad\bdot\OL{\bu}_\ell$ in the form $\OL{P}_\ell\grad\bdot\wt{\bu}_\ell$ (plus an additional space-transport term) and treated as a large-scale pressure dilatation which does not require modelling.
-We do not make any claim about the importance of baropycnal work relative to deformation work, which we believe is an issue that deserves careful empirical investigation.
-The reason we keep baropycnal work separate from pressure dilatation is due to a fundamental distinction between the two.
+Despite the recognition of $\Lambda_\ell$'s importance in turbulent combustion and variable-density flows, to the best of our knowledge, this term has never been studied as a function of scale $\ell$.
+The presence of baropycnal work as a cascade mechanism to transfer kinetic energy between scales has not been appreciated in the literature.
+Possibly due to Favre's original formulation \cite{Favre69} (see also a review by Lele \cite{Lele94}), this term has often been lumped with $\OL{P}_\ell\grad\bdot\OL{\bu}_\ell$ in the form $\OL{P}_\ell\grad\bdot\wt{\bu}_\ell$ (plus an additional space-transport term) and treated as a large-scale pressure dilatation which does not require modeling.
+An exception is the work by Huang {\it et al.} \cite{Huangetal95} who, from a modeling standpoint, espoused separating the two terms ($\Lambda_\ell$ and $\OL{P}_\ell\grad\bdot\OL{\bu}_\ell$) as we have done in eq. (\ref{largeKE}) on the belief that a density-weighted decomposition should only be applied to the convective terms.
+In contrast to \cite{Huangetal95}, our reason for keeping baropycnal work separate from pressure dilatation is due to a fundamental distinction between the two.
 Notice that both deformation work, $\Pi_\ell$, and baropycnal work, $\Lambda_\ell$, involve \emph{large-scale} fields acting against \emph{small-scale} fluctuations.
 This makes them capable of transferring energy \emph{across} scales.
-On the other hand, pressure dilatation, $\OL{P}_\ell\grad\bdot\OL{\bu}_\ell$, involves only large-scales and cannot transfer energy directly across scales.
+On the other hand, large-scale pressure dilatation, $\OL{P}_\ell\grad\bdot\OL{\bu}_\ell$, involves only large-scales and cannot transfer energy directly across scales.